-Tracing Coastline : Petty Harbour to Little Bald Head
+Hiking the Motion Path on the ECT : Petty Harbour to Little Bald Head

 After a longish day of hiking yesterday, and a very peaceful night on our clifftop campsite, we slept in until 7:30 am.
 After enjoying a breakfast of raisin bread and coffee, we set off along the Motion Path once again.
 It was a pleasant morning, walking among the glacial erratic, past clifftop lakes, and through fields of spring flowers and heath/heather.
-At times the narrow footpath, which was sunk ankle deep into the ground cover, wound very close to the edges of the cliffs, offering multiple opportunities to plummet into the sea below.
-While this was a little nerve wracking, overall it was an enjoyable trek.
+At times the narrow footpath, which was sunk ankle-deep into the ground cover, wound very close to the edges of the cliffs, offering multiple opportunities to plummet into the sea below.
+While this was a little nerve-wracking, overall it was an enjoyable trek.

 Tracing the Ocean Coastline in Newfoundland.